Great Depression in the United Kingdom: Background

 The Great Depression of 1929–32 broke out at a time when the United Kingdom was still far from having recovered from the effects of the First World War.
-Economist Lee Ohanian showed that economic output fell by 25% between 1918 and 1921 and did not recover until the end of the Great Depression, arguing that the United Kingdom suffered a twenty-year great depression beginning in 1918.
+Economist Lee Ohanian showed that economic output fell by 25% between 1918 and 1921 and did not recover until the end of the Great Depression, arguing that the United Kingdom suffered a 20-year great depression beginning in 1918.
 Relative to the rest of the world, economic output declined mildly in the UK between 1929 and 1934.

 Heavy industries which formed the bedrock of Britain's export trade (such as coal mining, shipbuilding and steel) were heavily concentrated in certain areas of Britain, such as northern England, South Wales, Northern Ireland and central Scotland, while the newer industries were heavily concentrated in southern and central England.
 British industrial output during the 1920s ran at about 80–100%, and exports at about 80% of their pre-war levels.

 Gold standard

-From 1921 Britain began a slow economic recovery from the war and the subsequent slump.
+From 1921 Britain began a slow economic recovery from the world war one and the subsequent slump.
 But in April 1925, the Conservative Chancellor of the Exchequer, Winston Churchill, on advice from the Bank of England, restored the Pound Sterling to the gold standard at its prewar exchange rate of $4.86 US dollars to one pound.
 This made the pound convertible to its value in gold, but at a level that made British exports more expensive on world markets.
 The price of gold was over-estimated by 10–14% leading to coal and steel as an export becoming less competitive.
 The economic recovery immediately slowed.
 To offset the effects of the high exchange rate, the export industries tried to cut costs by lowering workers' wages.

 The industrial areas were in recession during the rest of the 1920s.
 These industries received little investment or modernization.
 Throughout the 1920s, unemployment stayed at a steady one million.